Utility Warehouse Broadband Review (Updated June 2026)

 -

-Contract Length Current broadband deals are generally sold on an 18-month minimum term, so this is not the one for people who like hopping between rolling monthly offers.
+Contract Length Current broadband deals are listed with a 24-month contract, so this is not the one for people who like hopping between short-term or rolling monthly offers.

 -